siddMahen/algorithms.js/README.md

 - Min-heaps
 - Bloom filters

-More algorithms and data structures will be added shortly.
+More algorithms and data structures will be added later.

 ## License